CQC : I am Registered for CQC through my membership of Prism

 Frenulotomy Service includes Consultation, Full assessment of Your Baby's tongue mobility, Division of the tongue tie and Post procedure feeding plan, Including telephone support :

 The research link takes you to an excellent site from an American Lactation Consultant: Catherine Watson-Genna, her toolbar on the left hand side has links to all the current research and evidence and is a valuable resource.

 Once you have booked your appointment:

 To book your appointment:

 Tongue ties are generally classified as either Posterior (one at the back of the tongue) , Central (one in the middle) and Anterior (one at the front/tip of the tongue).

 However, the degree of the problem is based on the Tongue MOBILITY and FUNCTION, severity of the tongue tie is nothing to do with what it looks like.

-The video clip above shows the release of a posterior tongue tie, if you feel it would help you to see how the procedure is performed then please take a look.
+The video clip BELOW shows footage of the release of a posterior tongue tie, if you feel it would help you to see how the procedure is performed then please take a look.

 Note that the baby cries before the snip has happened, and that once the baby is back with his mum, he feeds well and is relaxed and happy.
 The time spent out of mum's arms is 1 min...

 14 Kings ride